JuliaEditorSupport/julia-vim/README.md

 `<Tab>` key, as in the Julia command line (the REPL); however, an automatic, as-you-type mode can also be activated.

-These features are only available with Vim version 7.4 or higher.
+These features only work as described with Vim version 7.4 or higher.
+Tab completion can still be made available on lower Vim versions, see below for more details.

 The following sections provide details on this features.
 The complete documentation is provided by calling `:help julia-vim` from within Vim.